apostrophecms/starter-kit-assembly-hospitality/README.md

 > Note that your dashboard will also be affected, the base URL would become `https://dashboard-assembly.staging.your-domain.com`

-> **Note:** This option is not currently supported by Apostrophe Assembly Hosting, as we apply the naming convention for you when hosting for you.
+> **Note:** This option is not currently supported by Apostrophe Assembly Hospitality Hosting, as we apply the naming convention for you when hosting for you.
 It's there for self-hosted customers with different needs.

 ### Changing the locale separator of your subdomains (optional)